 For the faithful, waiting long hours in line for a new Apple (AAPL) product has become one of those formative experiences they’ll be retailing to their grandchildren.

 It’s “a bit like going to a rock concert,” Paul Waite told the London Times after sitting in the bitter cold outside Apple’s Regent Street store for 12 1/2 hours on Friday for a chance to buy an iPhone on its first day of sale.

 For Apple, the queues have become an important marketing tool—one they carefully nurture and stage manage for maximum effect.
 The lines of eager buyers generate buzz, build customer loyalty and produce a flood of free publicity in the local media.

 And they are totally unnecessary.

 Rumors planted by Deutsche Telekom (which owns T-Mobile) of possible holiday shortages in Germany notwithstanding, there were plenty of iPhones in stock when the device made its European debut Friday at midnight.
 According to the AP, a crowd of 350 braved wind and rain to buy the phone at the Deutsche Telekom shop in Cologne, despite the fact that there were iPhones to be had without a wait at nearly empty T-Mobile shops across the country.

 Likewise, a hardy band of a half-dozen hard-core fans shivered through the night outside London’s flagship Regent Street store—the advance party of a much-photographed and interviewed queue that grew to 300 by the time doors opened at 6:02 PM.
 (The time was a nod to Apple’s British carrier, O2 U.K.) Meanwhile, iPhones were in stock at more than 1,300 other Apple, O2 and Carphone Warehouse shops.

 The fans, for their part, were stroked and coddled through the night by Apple and its corporate partners.
-Third in line (and first out the door with an iPhone, having waited 26 hours for the honor) was Tomek Jasinski, 20, an architecture student in London.
+Third in line (and first out the door with an iPhone, having waited 26 hours for the honor) was Tomek Jasionowski, 20, an architecture student in London.
 He kept a running diary of his experience in his blog, where he reported that Apple employees provided free coffee (in free Apple mugs), Apple umbrellas and plastic bags to keep dry.
-The Cloud, whose network will provide free Wi-Fi for the iPhone, was even more generous, providing hoodies and hats and plying Jasinski and his fellow queue-holders with pizza, donuts and Starbucks hot chocolate.
+The Cloud, whose network will provide free Wi-Fi for the iPhone, was even more generous, providing hoodies and hats and plying Jasionowski and his fellow queue-holders with pizza, donuts and Starbucks hot chocolate.

 Deutsche Telekom says it sold 10,000 iPhones in Germany between midnight and 5 p.m.
 Friday (link, in German).
 Apple sold 270,000 in two days after its U.S. debut.